Skip to main content

 The app will be available at http://localhost:3000.

 Local PostgreSQL mode uses local authentication (email + password) with Prisma Session, not Supabase Auth.
-All local accounts are automatically admin.
+The super admin is created through the initial setup screen.

 Option C: Desktop / Tauri (SQLite)